BalderHolst/bmark/README.md

 The prefix in front of bookmark names for generated aliases.

 ### show_paths
-Whether or not, to show paths in the dmenu-like fuzzy finder.
+Whether or not to show paths in the dmenu-like fuzzy finder.
 If false, the `display_sep` has no effect.

 ### display_sep
 The characters separating the bookmark names from their paths when listing or searching through your bookmarks.